HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Changes the description of certain abilities to actually describe what they do.
 * All Modular
   * DEFAULT: False
-  * Makes all custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.
+  * Makes _most_ custom abilities modular, meaning they can be found on totem bases and on cards from the den trial.

 ## ⚜️ Special Abilities
 A number of cards added by this mod possess special behaviour not normally found in the Rulebook.